threefoldfoundation/www_threefold_io/content/next/index.md

 #### The Grid Expands

 We are having serious conversations to deploy a lot of capacity over the next few years.
 The aim is that these data centers would be 100% sustainable and hyper-reliable.
-Our goal is to ensure that the capacity provided by these data centers is partially made available globally as an extension to the open-source TFGrid 4.X.
+Our goal is to ensure that the capacity provided by these data centers is partially made available globally as an extension to the open-source TF Grid 4.X.
 This will introduce a substantial amount of capacity into the market.

 {% end %}